Novice pilot lands plane on NC highway after engine fails - NewsBreak

 “So we get to the bridge, probably 1,500 feet from that bridge.
 I’m looking down, and I’m seeing all the people on the bridge, and I am seeing how narrow it is, and how short the bridge is.”

 His luck turned bad.
-There were people on the bridge.
+There were people on that bridge.
 The landing would be too risky and would have endangered people standing on the bridge, he decided at the time.

 “It would just be a bad outcome,” he said.
 “I can almost guarantee you . . . a horrible outcome.”